quist00/carpentries.org/_posts/2022/05/2022-05-05-workbench-beta.md

     as part of their checkout
 - [Release Candidate](#release-candidate): fully transition to the Workbench and new URL; old URL will redirect to new.
   - Timeline: 6 months
-  - Instructors: teach new version of lesson
+  - Instructors: teach the new version of the lesson
-  - Maintainers: continue to work on new lesson with two-track feedback mechanism
+  - Maintainers: continue to work on the new lesson with the two-track feedback mechanism

 <figure style="text-align: center">
   <img src="{{ site.urlimg }}/blog/2022/05/workbench-beta-flow.png"